About Robin Hood

 Salary and Benefits

-Hood has excellent benefits and encourages strong work-life
+and package of employee benefits and encourages strong work-life

 balance.
 This position is located in New York City.

 All applications must be accompanied by a cover letter and

 résumé.
 Review of applications will begin immediately and continue